Gareth-Blockchain/Blockchain/README.md

     voters, this way we can make sure the voters are knowledgable in that field for that proposal.

 2.)
 Payments: The future of the application would be to allow the payments for the projects to happen on the application itself.
 This is in development.

+3.)
+Gas optimization: At this time, only a few steps have been followed to optimize the gas fee.
+This is a continuing process and is updated all the time.
+It is vry import to       limit the cost of a smart contract.